ainsleys/derivadex-api-docs/source/includes/main.md

 ### Trader

-You may subscribe to updates for any trader's `Trader` data.
+You may subscribe to updates for any trader"s `Trader` data.

 #### Request